 Working at Volume turned out to be one of the best experiences of my career to date.
 It showed me how things are done at bigger digital agencies and I have to say, far from being corporate hell it was great.
 Everyone was absolutely lovely and it was an incredibly difficult decision to move on, but I wanted to step into more uncharted waters in the bigger digital agency world, and Venntro gave me that that chance – and this time to work in a product-based environment – woah, totally new!!

-Having worked for almost two years as a Web Project Manager at Venntro in Windsor, I’m now the Development Team Manager.
+I worked for almost two years as a Digital Project Manager at Venntro in Windsor, before spending the next three years as their Development Team Manager.
 Venntro is a company that develops, maintains and extends its large online dating platform that clients such as FHM and Maxim use to power their dating websites.